 - Make a single cut in the flour tortilla from the center to one edge (See Tip 4)

-- Spread the Russian dressing on the tortilla in quadrant to the right of the cut.
+- Spread the Russian dressing on the tortilla in the quadrant to the right of the cut.
 Then, add the corned beef above the Russian dressing.
-Next add the sauerkraut next to the corned beef.
+Next, add the sauerkraut next to the corned beef.
 Finish by adding the shredded cheese.
 (See Tip 5)